watchOS 4: The TidBITS Review

 Apple put effort into making the Workout app easier to use, so you can start a workout with a single tap and even switch to a different workout type in the middle so you get multi-workout analysis at the end.
 Music controls are readily accessible during the workout too.
 Those with a Series 1 or later (not the original Apple Watch) can have a playlist start automatically along with a workout.

-If you have an Apple Watch Series 2 or Series 3, swimmers can now track sets and rests, pace for each set, and distance for each stroke type.
+Swimmers with an Apple Watch Series 2 or 3 can now track sets and rests, pace for each set, and distance for each stroke type.
 Everyone can use a new High Intensity Interval Training workout type that supposedly has more accurate calorie tracking.
 In the Watch app, in General > Do Not Disturb, you can flip a switch so you don’t get notifications while in a workout.
 Users of the cellular-capable Series 3 should enable this option.

 Finally, Apple says that the Apple Watch can now connect with some gym equipment like ellipticals and indoor bikes so it and the machine can share data.
 Look for an NFC icon on the machine, and tap it with your watch.
 Or so I’m told – I’m a fan of the actual outdoors.

 The Heart Rate app is much expanded, with a graph showing your all-day heart rate.
 If you have a Series 1 or later, there are additional measurements and graphs for resting rate, walking average, workout average and high, recovery time, and sessions in the Breathe app.
 Apple says that the resting rate requires a Series 1 or later, but I’m not seeing any of the others with my original Apple Watch either.
-There’s also a new Heart Rate complication, when you put it in a larger slot, shows your most recent heart rate, which is cool.
+There’s also a new Heart Rate complication, which shows your most recent heart rate if you put it in a larger slot.

 More important, and I recommend that everyone give this a try (I just learned about it) is the option to be notified if your heart rate rises above a specified threshold while you seem to be inactive for a 10-minute period.
 To do so, go to My Watch > Notifications > Heart Rate in the Watch app and enable Elevated Heart Rate.
 In other words, is your heart racing for no good reason?
-I wouldn’t treat its data as gospel, but if it keeps going off, it’s worth asking your doctor about it.
+I wouldn’t treat its data as gospel, but if it keeps going off, it’s worth asking your doctor about.

 Multiple Playlists on Your Wrist -- Here’s a big win.
 Previously, you could sync only a single playlist to your Apple Watch, which was, shall we say, limiting.
 Now, in the Watch app on your iPhone, in the Music settings, you can select multiple playlists and individual albums to sync.
 Apple Music subscribers can also sync their algorithmically created favorites mixes — I have Heavy Rotation, Favorites Mix, and Chill Mix.
-You’ll likely be prompted to add these when you open the iOS 11 Music app.
+You’ll be prompted to add these when you open the iOS 11 Music app if your iPhone is signed into Apple Music.

 Repeat Timers -- I use timers on the Apple Watch a lot while cooking and sometimes while working out, and I’ve often found myself wanting to restart a timer for the same amount of time.
 That’s now easy with a Repeat button that appears when a timer ends.
 You can also now more easily create timers for arbitrary numbers of seconds.